The Starlit ACH Standard: Why We Guarantee 1.5 and Average 0.85

 3

-Airtightness eliminates drafts, reduces energy costs by ~60%, and cuts exterior noise by 15–20 dB.
+Airtightness eliminates drafts, cuts the majority of leakage-related energy waste, and reduces exterior noise by 15–20 dB.

 4